-1Institute of Chemistry, Academia Sinica, 128 Academia Road Section 2, Nankang, Taipei 115, Taiwan +886-2-27831237, cedricchung@gate.sinca.edu.tw
+Department of Chemistry, National Central University, 300 Zhongda Road, Zhongli, Taoyuan 320, Taiwan \+886-2-27831237, cedricchung@gate.sinca.edu.tw

 Abstract: Carbonaceous catalysts with high coverage of acidic functionality on the surface were developed and this catalytic system could depolymerize amorphous cellulose to 39% production yield of glucose while acidic functionality was presented at a catalytic ratio of 4.8 mol%.
 In addition, further modification of basic surface could catalytically isomerize glucose to fructose up to 90% selectivity with the base surface functionality at 2 mol% of catalytic ratio.
 Surprisingly, peak molecular mass of glucans larger than regular amorphous cellulose was observed in gel permeation chromatography (GPC) analysis after hydrolytic reaction and it suggested that glucan polymerization might occur as well while using the aforementioned carbonaceous catalyst.
-It might lead to new application for this catalyst, such as glycosylation of sugar derivative and synthesis of functional oligosaccharides.
+In addition, recrystallization of amorphous cellulose was observed in powder X-ray diffraction (PXRD) pattern and it might limit hydrolytic efficiency of cellulose.
+Even though, the carbonaceous catalyst might lead to new application, such as glycosylation of sugar derivative and synthesis of functional oligosaccharides.